AlexanderRichey/yagss/README.md

 .
 ├── build
 ├── config.toml
-│   # config.toml allows for controling various build settings.
+│   # config.toml allows for controlling various build settings.
 ├── pages
 │   # The pages directory contains pages that can be in markdown or │   # html format.
 Pages can also use template directives and they